 Professor Kenny Coventry holds a Chair in Psychology, and is Head of the School of Psychology.
-He joined UEA in 2012 following posts at Dundee, Plymouth, and Northumbria Universities.
+He joined UEA in 2012 as inaugural Head following posts at Dundee, Plymouth, and Northumbria Universities.
+His main research interest is the relationship between language and perception, which has been funded by major grants from the ESRC, AHRC, EPSRC, and European Commission.
 He is a Chartered Psychologist (CPsychol), a Fellow of the British Psychological Society (FBPSsS), and recipient of the 2015 British Psychological Society Cognitive Prize.

 Coventry, K. R., Griffiths, D., & Hamilton, C. J. (2014).
 Spatial demonstratives and perceptual space: Describing and remembering object location.
 Cognitive Psychology, 69, 46-70.